Rugby: Quinten Strange leaves All Blacks camp with ankle injury

 Uncapped All Black Quinten Strange has left the All Blacks camp in Hamilton with an ankle injury.

-The Crusaders lock is understood to be out for six to eight weeks, effectively ruling him out of the upcoming Bledisloe Cup and Rugby Championship.
+The Crusaders lock is understood to be sidelined for six to eight weeks, effectively ruling him out of the upcoming Bledisloe Cup and Rugby Championship.

 His departure leaves the squad with a gap in an already tricky area of depth.